antoineboquet/greek-conversion/README.md

 #### `removeDiacritics (str: string, type: keyType): string`

 Removes all the diacritics from a given string.
+Diacritics are defined for each representation of a greek string.

 #### `removeGreekVariants (str: string): string`